-7.1.1.1 The Mohammed Bin Rashid Academic Medical Center is the home base for MBRU.
-Currently, it houses multiple large classrooms accommodating up to 7.1.1.3 The entire building has a wireless College of Medicine.
+The Mohammed Bin Rashid Academic Medical Center is the home base for MBRU.
+Currently, it houses multiple large classrooms accommodating up to 100 students, all dedicated for use by the College of Medicine.
 Most classrooms are equipped with double presentation screens and up to date audiovisual equipment.
-There is also electronic connectivity to the large 350-seater\ auditorium, with an internet port connection for each student.
+There is also electronic connectivity to the large 350-seater auditorium, with an internet port connection for each student.